faylward/viralrecall/README.md

 Additionally, for each viral region viralrecall will print out .faa and .fna files for the proteins and nucleotide sequences for the regions found.
+Please be sure to use only .fna files as input.

 ### Options